"I like the American term 'vacation' rather than 'holiday' because it lets people know that you are somewhere else and therefore

 probably unavailable it is safe to burgle your house."

 As I type this, the cloudless sky is a deep azure, while the bright green, sprinkler-assisted lawn offsets the ochre of the sunburnt wild grass beyond the untidy hedge of rhododendrons.
 Our man on his mission Dabbsy spies out his nearest Wi-Fi hotspot Evidently, Toto, I am not in Britain any more.
 I am on vacation.
-The bottom …
+The …

 "I like the American term 'vacation' rather than 'holiday' because it lets people know that you are somewhere else and therefore